-Ambitions 2025 Plan" and its commitments to the Net Zero Asset Managers Initiative, Amundi supports the Net Zero transformation of its institutional customers.
-The institutional sales force engages in discussions with its customers to understand their needs, challenges and commitments in terms of developing a climate strategy supporting carbon neutrality objectives, in order to propose in particular options integrating the target definition protocols of the Net Zero alliances in existing strategies.
-(1) The scope does not include partner joint ventures, which carry out their investment activities independently or autonomously from Amundi Asset Management, fund hosting, and specific advisory mandates for which Amundi does not have fiduciary responsibility and authorisation to make investment decisions on our own behalf or on behalf of customers
+of savings solutions for retail customers and the Furthermore, in accordance with the "ESG Ambitions 2025 Plan" and its commitments to the Net Zero Asset Managers Initiative, Amundi supports the Net Zero transformation of its institutional customers.
+The institutional sales force engages in discussions with its customers to understand their needs, challenges and commitments in terms of developing a climate strategy supporting carbon neutrality objectives, in order in particular to propose options integrating the target definition protocols of the Net Zero alliances in existing strategies.
+(1) The scope does not include partner joint ventures, which carry out their investment activities independently or autonomously from Amundi Asset Management, fund hosting, and specific advisory mandates for which Amundi does not have fiduciary responsibility and authorisation to make investment decisions on our own behalf or on behalf of customers 1.
+Strengthen Amundi's savings offering with 3.
+Set internal alignment objectives that match its commitment, particularly in terms of controlling its environmental footprint(5).
+3. Reach €20 billion of assets in so-called impact investment funds.